diegogs8/fc_technical_test/README.md

 - **Navigation**
   - The header in `MainLayout` provides links to “Global Ranking” and “Vendor Ranking”.
-  - From the Vendor Ranking screen, clicking the vendor name navigates to its detailed page.
+  - From the Global Raning and Vendor Ranking screens, clicking the vendor name navigates to its detailed page.

 ## Technical Decisions
 - **Why Tailwind instead of plain CSS**